Full-Text-Search-System/IndexingModule/README.md

 The IndexingModule provide the REST API for other websites if they want to use our indexing function.

-There are two REST APIs: one is for full text searching , another is for adding files into database and indexing the new files.
+There are two REST APIs:

         Search API can be used to search words and phrases in the Sphinx indexing result.

         Add API can be used to add files into an remote database and update the Sphinx indexing result in time.

 PS: When you install vagrant by using our VagrantFile, you need to put the file "workspace/demo" into the shared file of virtual machine and local machine.